valentingarnier/valentingarnier.github.io/index.md

 To solve it, they dispose of the homes, the travels and the contacts of all the people which are considerate as "possible guilties".

-Will this be enough to discover who's the guilty?
+Will this be enough to discover who's the one?

 ![Alt Text](assets/img/animated.gif)